- I’m interested in learning more about Health Studies. Who should I talk to?

 4. How does Health Studies make admission decisions?

 In addition to specific academic course requirements, the Health Studies Admission Committee looks for a well-written goal statement that addresses:

-GPA and grade trend are also considered, with more weight given to grades in admission requirements, relevant coursework and grades in later coursework.
+GPA and grade trend are also considered, with more weight given to grades in major prerequisites, relevant

 Newly admitted transfer students may register during Registration Period 2.
 In order to register, they must attend the mandatory new student orientation, submit the Measles Immunization Verification form, and pay the Enrollment Confirmation fee.